 - 2 cups shredded cheddar cheese

-Instructions for an Easy Beef Enchilada Recipe
+Instructions for this Easy Beef Enchilada Recipe

-- Add the onion and cook until softened, about 5 minutes.
+- Add onion and cook until softened, about 5 minutes.

 - Preheat oven to 375F (190C).

 - Fill each tortilla with about 1/4 cup of the beef mixture.
-Roll up tightly and place seam-down in a greased 9×13 inch baking dish.

 - Bake for 20-25 minutes, or until the cheese is melted and bubbly.